SEAL-IIT-KGP/TWINSSE/README.md

 - ISA support: SSE, SSE2, SSE3, SSE4, AVX2, AVX512, AES Intrinsics

-- Minimum system load; if possible, no GUI and no other CPU/disk access-intensive task running
+- Minimum system load; if possible, no GUI and no other CPU/disk access-intensive task running concurrently

-If you have less number of threads available than configured in the source files, you may receive error while running the executable.
-Please ensure that you have the set the correct number of threads, and the value of the associated parameters (many of which in turn depend on the number of threds, please see below).
+Please ensure the number of threads is properly set according to the number of available threads.
+Otherwise, there might be errors while running the executable(s).
+Also, double check the values of the associated parameters (many of which in turn depend on the number of threds, please see below).

 ---